Macaulay2/Workshop-2023-Minneapolis/A1-Brouwer/README.md

 :white_check_mark: Made `diagonalize` method for diagonalizing symmetric bilinear forms

+:white_check_mark: Made `rationalSimplify`, which takes in a symmetric bilinear form over $\mathbb{Q}$ and diagonalizes it, replaces each diagonal entry by the smallest magnitude integer in its square class, and splits off occurences of $<a> + <-a>$ as hyperbolic forms

 # In progress

 :small_orange_diamond: `wittDecomp` algorithm for detecting the Witt class of a symmetric bilinear form